-HUS-633 Social Analysis of Human Systems 1 credit

-This course will provide students with a theoretical and applied understanding of the social forces and systems that operate within and surround a variety of group activities.
+HUS-633 Communication & Social Systems Analysis of Group Interaction 1 credit This course will provide students with a theoretical and applied understanding of the social forces and systems that operate within and surround a variety of group activities.
 Conceptual tools from systems theory, communications sciences, social anthropology, and sociology will be employed to both explicate and execute various behavioral options within the different group settings.
 Emphasis will be placed upon group interaction, intergroup relations, and linkage between groups and larger social systems.

-HUS-634 Skills in Social Research and problem-solving I: Foundation 1 credit

-This competency unit will introduce the student to basic human services and social science research terminology and methods.
+HUS-634 Skills in Problem Solving, Research Methods & Program Planning I 1 credit This competency unit will introduce the student to basic human services and social science research terminology and methods.
 The class will focus on providing useful vocabulary and critical awareness of the processes of social research including problem definition, literature review, assessment of needs, project planning and implementation, and evaluation.

-HUS-635 Theory and Practice Integration Seminar 1 credit
+HUS-635 Theory and Practice Integration: Groups 1 credit